YuriyKoshulap/git_assignment/README.md

 f.
 What does git diff do?
 git diff shows the differences between changes made to files in the working directory and the staging area.

+g.
+What is the main branch?
+The main branch, often named "master" or "main," serves as the primary line of development in a Git repository, typically reflecting the most stable version of the project.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+no. It's generally recommended to avoid pushing changes directly to the main branch and instead create a new branch for feature development or bug fixes, then merge them into the main branch through a pull request after review.